i18next/i18next-resources-for-ts/README.md

 # i18next-resources-for-ts toc -o /Users/user/my/output
 # i18next-resources-for-ts toc -i /Users/user/my/input
 # i18next-resources-for-ts toc
+#
+# toc accepts also the optional -cts argument that will automatically convert json to ts files and the optional -d argument that will delete the original json files
 ```

 *Make sure your folder structure contains all relevant namespaces (in your source/reference language):*